tharaka626/calculator/README.md

 php artisan serve
 ```

-### Import Api's URL from postman and send the `POST` request
+### Import Api's URL from Postman and send the `POST` request
-- Import `Calculator.postman_collection.json` file in the Postman App
+- Import the `Calculator.postman_collection.json` file in the Postman App
 - Send the `POST` requests as a JSON request

-## How to Setup - Fontend
+## How to Setup - Frontend

-This is a frontend part of the calculator.
-Please follow instructions to run the calculator frontend.
+This is a front-end part of the calculator.
+Please follow the instructions to run the calculator frontend.

 ### Clone `calculator-frontend` from the GIT
- - After cloned the folder, open the folder path in terminal
+ - After cloning the folder, open the folder path in the terminal

 ### Install the NPM
 ```sh
 npm install
 ```

-### Setup enviornment vairables
+### Setup environment variables
-- Setup enviornment variables in `.env` file (main api url of the backend)
+- Setup environment variables in the `.env` file (main API URL of the backend)

 ### Compile and Hot-Reload for Development